Arrowroot tea: Japan

 In order to make Kuzuyu, Kudzu flour is added to hot water and stirred until thick.
 Kudzu flour, or Kuzuko (葛粉), is a powder that is made from the dried root of the kudzu plant.
 Kudzu flour can also be used in East Asian sauces and soups, as it is a powerful thickening agent.
 When added to hot water, it quickly alters the water's texture.
-Though lacking fragrance and taste in its powder form, the arrowroot takes on a unique sweet flavor when dissolved in the hot water.
+Though lacking fragrance and taste in its powder form, kudzu takes on a unique sweet flavor when dissolved in the hot water.